-For more information about each of the subcomponents of Oracle BAM Server and Oracle BAM web applications, see Oracle Fusion Middleware User's Guide for Oracle Business Activity Monitoring.
+For more information about each of the subcomponents of Oracle BAM Server and Oracle BAM web applications, see the Oracle Fusion Middleware User's Guide for Oracle Business Activity Monitoring.

 At runtime, the Oracle BAM application checks the configuration property values.
 If they are set to DEFAULT, Oracle BAM dynamically determines the values of all the parameters by querying the JRF API, that in turn queries the MBean Server.
 This feature enables you to set up Oracle BAM on any port number and work out of the box without any configuration changes.
 By default all of the parameters are set to DEFAULT.

-If the administrator provides the configuration values during initial post-install configuration then Oracle BAM honors them as the values going forward.
+If the administrator provides the configuration values during initial postinstallation configuration then Oracle BAM honors them as the values going forward.
 If for some reason the parameters are not present, Oracle BAM first looks for host and port details in JRF.
 If Oracle BAM is not able to access JRF, hard-coded default values are provided from the code.

 The most commonly used Oracle BAM Server and web applications properties are configured in Oracle Enterprise Manager Fusion Middleware Control.
-See Section 22.3, "Configuring Oracle BAM Server Basic Properties" and Section 22.2, "Configuring Oracle BAM Web Basic Properties" for more information.
+For more information, see Section 23.3, "Configuring Oracle BAM Server Basic Properties" and Section 23.2, "Configuring Oracle BAM Web Basic Properties".

-Security configuration is discussed in Section 22.9, "Configuring Security", and adding and managing Oracle BAM roles (permissions) and user accounts is discussed in Section 24.3, "Managing Oracle BAM Users."
+Security configuration is discussed in Section 23.9, "Configuring Security", and adding and managing Oracle BAM roles (permissions) and user accounts is discussed in Section 25.3, "Managing Oracle BAM Users."

 Oracle User Messaging Service (UMS) must be configured so that alerts are delivered to Oracle BAM users.
-See Section 22.5, "Configuring Oracle User Messaging Service" for this information.
+For more information, see Section 23.5, "Configuring Oracle User Messaging Service".

 When using Oracle BAM in a SOA composite application, the Oracle BAM Adapter configuration must be completed.
-See Section 22.7, "Configuring Oracle BAM Adapter" for more information.
+For more information, see Section 23.7, "Configuring Oracle BAM Adapter".

 Advanced properties are located in configuration files that must be edited using the System MBean Browser.
-See Section 22.10, "Configuring Advanced Properties" for more information.
-Also, see Section 22.11, "Oracle BAM Configuration Property Reference" for a listing of all properties available for Oracle BAM configuration.
+For more information, see Section 23.10, "Configuring Advanced Properties".
+Also, see Section 23.11, "Oracle BAM Configuration Property Reference" for a listing of all properties available for Oracle BAM configuration.

 Oracle BAM distribution lists are used to send alerts and reports to multiple Oracle BAM users, rather than having to specify several individual recipients.
 Distribution lists are configured in the Oracle BAM Administrator application.
-See Section 22.6, "Configuring Oracle BAM Distribution Lists" for more information.
+For more information, see Section 23.6, "Configuring Oracle BAM Distribution Lists".

-For performance tuning information for Oracle BAM, see Oracle Fusion Middleware Performance and Tuning Guide.
+For performance tuning information for Oracle BAM, see the Oracle Fusion Middleware Performance and Tuning Guide.

-For Oracle BAM high availability configuration information, see Oracle Fusion Middleware High Availability Guide.
+For Oracle BAM high availability configuration information, see the Oracle Fusion Middleware High Availability Guide.

-22.2 Configuring Oracle BAM Web Basic Properties
+23.2 Configuring Oracle BAM Web Basic Properties